odicforcesounds/The-Challenge/docs/README.md

 What else is simplicity if not a bunch of other simplicities in sequence, while all of them represent the complexity it self, which is complex if you wish to understand!

 ## Rules to organize EVERYTHING
-1. I need to organize all text and mix them together to a better sense of interpretation to each reader / listener / visitor..
+1. Monkey need to organize all text and mix them together to a better sense of interpretation to each reader / listener / visitor..
-2. If Domain is pointer to wiki, I should create more
+2. If Domain is pointer to wiki, Monkey should create more
     - [app.odicforcesonds.com](https://github.com/odicforcesounds/World-Cleaner) (with **World Cleaner Challenge**)
         - Language Versions:
             - [English Version](./en/README.md) Monkey not English